 - Wormholes - A Layman's Guide - Text by Todd Drashner and Adam Getchell

 Technical details about wormholes.

-- Wormholes - Cultural Factors - Text by Anders Sandberg, and Todd Drashner
+- Wormholes - Cultural Factors - Text by Anders Sandberg; additions by Todd Drashner and Stephen Inniss

 - Ynity Gate Project - Text by Steve Bowers

 Failed project to transmit wormholes across interstellar space